kalazzawi/AWS-Cloud-Practitioner/Domain1-CloudConcepts.md

 The AWS Total Cost of Ownership (TCO) Calculator is used to:

-&nbsp;&nbsp;&nbsp;&nbsp;A. receive reports that break down AWS Cloud compute costs by duration, resource, or tags.
+<br>&nbsp;&nbsp;&nbsp;&nbsp;A. receive reports that break down AWS Cloud compute costs by duration, resource, or tags.
-&nbsp;&nbsp;&nbsp;&nbsp;B. estimate savings when comparing the AWS Cloud to an on-premises environment.
+<br>&nbsp;&nbsp;&nbsp;&nbsp;B. estimate savings when comparing the AWS Cloud to an on-premises environment.
-&nbsp;&nbsp;&nbsp;&nbsp;C. estimate a monthly bill for the AWS Cloud resources that will be used.
+<br>&nbsp;&nbsp;&nbsp;&nbsp;C. estimate a monthly bill for the AWS Cloud resources that will be used.
-&nbsp;&nbsp;&nbsp;&nbsp;D. enable billing alerts to monitor actual AWS costs compared to estimated costs.
+<br>&nbsp;&nbsp;&nbsp;&nbsp;D. enable billing alerts to monitor actual AWS costs compared to estimated costs.

 <details><summary>Click to reveal answer.</summary>
 <br>